Analysis | What’s Being Done to Limit the Spread of the China Virus

 Monitoring

-Airports globally and border crossings with China have implemented monitoring systems including thermal scanners and questionnaires in an effort to catch cases early.
-In the U.S., arriving passengers from Wuhan were funneled to airports in California, New York, Atlanta and Chicago, where they were checked for signs of a fever.
+Elsewhere: Airports globally and border crossings with China have implemented monitoring systems including thermal scanners and questionnaires in an effort to catch cases early.
+In the U.S., the Centers for Disease Control and Prevention said it is now screening passengers from China at 20 airports, up from five initially.
 The drawback to this approach, however, is that it does not catch people who have been infected but are still in the incubation stage, and it may miss those whose primary symptom is a cough, not a fever.
 The passengers are given cards with details about what to watch for.
 Social media and traditional news outlets have also spread the word.
 The first two patients identified in the U.S. sought medical attention on their own accord because they were concerned that they might be infected, showing that awareness levels are high.

 Contact tracing